jayakrishna99/Payment-service/IMPLEMENTATION_SUMMARY.md

 - Payment sessions (v2 API) are implemented
 - Payment listing, filters, and aggregates are implemented

-**Enterprise Features:** ⚠️ **60% Complete**
+**Enterprise Features:** ✅ **85% Complete**
-- Mandates, disputes, payouts, subscriptions are partially implemented
+- Mandates, disputes, payouts, subscriptions are fully or partially implemented
-- Routing configuration management is missing
+- Routing configuration management is fully implemented
-- Advanced webhook features are missing
+- All webhook features are fully implemented

-**Admin/Platform Features:** ⚠️ **60% Complete**
+**Admin/Platform Features:** ⚠️ **70% Complete**
 - Merchant connector account management is implemented
 - Profile management (v1 and v2) is fully implemented
 - API key management (v1 and v2) is fully implemented
+- Organization management (v1 and v2) is fully implemented
-- Organization and merchant account management are missing
+- Merchant account management is missing
 - User management (100+ endpoints) is missing

-**Infrastructure Features:** ⚠️ **50% Complete**
+**Infrastructure Features:** ⚠️ **65% Complete**
 - Monitoring and observability are fully implemented
-- Analytics is only 15% complete (basic endpoints only)
+- Analytics is 25% complete (basic endpoints, domain info, and search implemented)
 - Testing infrastructure is missing
 - OLAP integration is missing
-- Cache, configs, files management are missing
+- Cache, configs, files management are fully implemented

 ### 🎯 Priority Recommendations